Dreyfus affair: Subsequent career

 As a reserve officer, Dreyfus participated in the First World War of 1914–1918, serving as head of the artillery depot at a fortified camp near Paris and commander of a supply column.
 In 1917 he saw frontline service at the Chemin des Dames and Verdun.
-Apart from Major Du Paty de Clam, Dreyfus was the only officer directly involved in the Affair to serve in the war.
+Apart from Major Du Paty de Clam, Dreyfus was the only officer directly involved in the affair to serve in the war.
 Having been named as a Chevalier of the Legion of Honour at the time of his reinstatement in 1906, Dreyfus was promoted to the rank of officer of the Legion of Honour in 1919.
 His son, Pierre Dreyfus, also served in World War I as an artillery officer and was awarded the Croix de Guerre.
 Alfred Dreyfus's two nephews also fought as artillery officers in the French Army and both were killed.
 The same artillery piece (the Obusier de 120 mm C modèle 1890), the secrets of which Dreyfus was accused of revealing to the Germans, was among those used in blunting the early German offensives.
 He ended his military career as a colonel.

 Dreyfus died on 12 July 1935 at the age of seventy-five.
 His funeral cortège passed through ranks assembled for Bastille Day celebrations at the Place de la Concorde and he was buried in Montparnasse Cemetery.
 Colonel Picquart was also officially rehabilitated and reintegrated into the army with the rank of Brigadier general.
-Picquart was Minister of War from 1906 to 1909 in the first Clemenceau government; he died in January 1914 in a riding accident.
+Picquart was Minister of War from 1906 to 1909 in the first Clemenceau government; he died in January 1914 in a horse riding accident.

+On July 21, 1935, The New York Times published a feature by Walter Littlefield headlined "Dreyfus Unaware to End He Had Been Victim of Plot..."
+The piece fills 2 full pages and leads with the statement that the truth could not be published during Dreyfus' lifetime "because while he lived this would have caused him pain and resentment."